-In this article, we will learn how to automate Seeking Alpha data imports to Google Sheets using Amigo Data Add-on.
-Using Seeking Alpha, you can also import various kinds of data like stock quotes, stock-specific news, dividends data, and many more.
-Amigo Data gives you the flexibility to update your data automatically, just set it up once and let Amigo Data do the job for you.
+In this article, we will learn how to automate Seeking Alpha data imports to Google Sheets using Amigo Data add-on.
+Using Seeking Alpha API, you can also import various kinds of data like stock quotes, stock-specific news, dividends data, and many more.
+Amigo Data gives you the flexibility to update your data automatically, and not only update the data but sent you alerts so that you can also stay abreast with the latest data wherever you are.
+Just set it up once and let Amigo Data do the job for you.

-To import Seeking Alpha data to Google Sheets, we will follow the steps below:
+To import Seeking Alpha data to Google Sheets using Seeking Alpha API, we will follow the steps below:

 Seeking Alpha data imports to Google Sheets